Latest news

 There are some concessions which include:

-- provision of a Community fund for the village paid annually for 10 years
+3. provision of a Community fund for the village paid annually for the life of the solar farm.

 The planners will be seeking further consultation with local residents most impacted by this build, and will be co-ordinating via Astley Parish Council.
 If you have any queries, please contact the Clerk, Helen Billington.